LogoLogo

 1. Setup the server

-Follow the Server Setup section.
+Follow the section.

 2. Build checkout page on the client